The Lakes (song)

-"The Lakes" (stylized in all lowercase) is a song by American singer-songwriter Taylor Swift, taken from the deluxe edition of her eighth studio album, Folklore (2020).
+"The Lakes" is a song by the American singer-songwriter Taylor Swift, taken from the deluxe edition of her eighth studio album, Folklore (2020).
 Written and produced by Swift and Jack Antonoff, "The Lakes" is a midtempo indie ballad, set to acoustic guitar and strings, with themes of introspection and escapism that reflect on Swift's semi-retirement in Windermere, the largest natural lake in England.

 An orchestral version of "The Lakes", which is the original demo, was released as a promotional single by Republic Records on July 24, 2021, to commemorate the first anniversary of Folklore.
 7-inch singles of "The Lakes" were exclusively sold in independent record shops on April 23, 2022, as part of the 2022 Record Store Day limited-edition vinyl releases.

 Upon release, "The Lakes" received universal acclaim from music critics, with compliments on its sophisticated, poetic lyrics, and melancholic instrumentals; many named it a highlight on Folklore and one of the best songs of Swift's discography.
-The song debuted in the top 10 of the Canadian Digital Song Sales and US Digital Song Sales charts, and reached number 21 in Scotland and the UK Singles Downloads Chart, and number 27 in Hungary.
+The song debuted in the top 10 of the Canadian Digital Song Sales and US Digital Song Sales charts; elsewhere, it peaked at number 21 in Scotland and on the UK Singles Downloads Chart and at number 27 in Hungary.

+Background and composition

+Taylor Swift began work on her eighth studio album, Folklore, during the COVID-19 lockdowns in early 2020.
+She enlisted Jack Antonoff, who had worked on her three previous studio albums, as a producer on the album.
+Swift wrote and produced five songs with Antonoff, including "The Lakes."
+Due to the lockdown, they were separated and therefore created Folklore by exchanging digital files.
+Antonoff initially envisioned "The Lakes" as a "big orchestral" song, but was asked to scale the production down by Swift.
+The song is a melodramatic, midtempo indie ballad driven by acoustic guitar, with lush orchestration heavily laden with strings and a "euphoric" crescendo of violins.
+Swift's vocal range in the song spans between D3 to F♯4.
+The song is written in the key of D major and has a tempo of 90 beats per minute.